krs/xrepo-gradle-plugin/README.md

 ## Notes

-* The plugin will produce a lot of branch specific artifacts, the repository that stores them should have some kind of cleanup policy implemented.
+* The plugin will produce a lot of branch specific artifacts.
+Please remember to implement some kind of cleanup policy for the repository that stores them.

+## Contributions

+Fell free to raise issues or send Pull Requests.